 Once you get used to these moves, you can try using 7 loops, and then more, to make larger versions with more color-pattern possibilities.

-When I learned my first Kute-uchi braids, the Outside-Around move was a big surprise to me.
+When I learned my first Kute-uchi braids, the Outside-Around move of my second video was a big surprise to me.
 I had never seen anything like it with finger-held loop braiding.
 The braids above were very novel, too.
 The structure is like 2 square braids enmeshed through each other.
 Hard to tell in a flat photo, but the braids are very solid, and round or squarish in shape, with 8 ridges (these are the narrow vertical columns of stacked threads – a regular square braid has 4 ridges).

 You can read more about Kute-uchi on Masako Kinoshita’s website L-MBRIC:

-None of this history was known until Masako Kinoshita discovered the long-forgotten technique of kute-uchi in a couple of old Japanese manuscripts.
+None of this history was known until Masako Kinoshita discovered hints to the long-forgotten technique of kute-uchi in some old Japanese manuscripts.
 Amazingly, the documents revealed clues to the original method used for braiding the magnificent Japanese royal, samurai, and temple braids: hand-held loops and many cooperating braiders.
 This was completely counter to the theories of kumihimo historians at the time – they all believed the ancient braids had been made on braiding stands (marudai), even though a marudai big enough for the most complex of these braids would have to be so large that it could not be used by a single braider sitting in one place.

-Does this sound familiar?
-It’s totally parallel to Noemi Speiser’s amazing discoveries from the 17th C. English loop braiding manuscripts.
+This is totally parallel to Noemi Speiser’s amazing discoveries from the 17th C. English loop braiding manuscripts.
 Speiser and Kinoshita were both discovering and decoding ancient loop braiding texts and braids at almost the same time, on opposite sides of the earth.
 Both of them had to use a lot of ingenuity – the instructions in both sets of manuscripts were obscurely written, and incomplete.
 The 17th C. English manuscripts, which were the first ones Speiser came upon, were written as if for readers who already understood the basic method and undefined shorthand terminology – most of the essential information was simply omitted.

 Apparently the old Japanese manuscripts were written in secretive, veiled terms as if the writer didn’t really want anyone to understand it.
 A reluctant transcriber of proprietary guild secrets, perhaps.
-(That’s my own wildly speculative theory about a few of the 15th C English braid instructions, too – that they purposely described a more difficult and convoluted method for certain braids than the writer him/herself may have used – Laces Dawns, Piol, and the Grene Dorge of 12 bows, for example.)
+(That’s my own wildly speculative theory about a few of the 15th C English braid instructions, too – that they purposely described a more difficult and convoluted method for certain braids than the original transcriber him/herself may have used – Laces Dawns, Piol, and the Grene Dorge of 12 bows, for example.)

 When Kinoshita came across the Japanese manuscript describing Kute-uchi braiding, the last practitioner of kute-uchi had been gone for almost a century, and the technique had been forgotten / sunk into obscurity for even longer, supplanted by Kumihimo stand-and-bobbin braiding.

-Kinoshita was eventually able to prove to the initially skeptical Japanese Kumihimo community that it was Kute-uchi hand-held loop braiding techniques, not marudais or any other types of braiding stands, that had been used to make the ancient, intricate braids that are now national treasures in Japanese museums.
+Kinoshita was eventually able to prove to the initially skeptical Japanese Kumihimo community that it was hand-held loop braiding techniques, not marudais or any other types of braiding stands, that had been used to make the ancient, very intricate braids that are now national treasures in Japanese museums.
 The larger kute-uchi braids (kikko and other patterns) were made by two to four or even more braiders working together on one braid.

-I took an introductory Kute-uchi workshop from kumihimo master Makiko Tada (also here), who had learned Kute-uchi from Masako Kinoshita.
+I took an introductory Kute-uchi workshop from kumihimo master Makiko Tada, who had learned the technique of Kute-uchi from Masako Kinoshita.
 It was a great workshop, and I spent a month afterward doing a lot of Kute-uchi braiding.
 Unfortunately I haven’t practiced it since.
 So I hope I am not leading anyone astray!
 (If any of my information here or in the videos is incorrect, please let me know.)

 We learned many more braids than these enmeshed square braids, below is a photo of another type.
 This is a twined Kute-uchi braid (with very uneven tension!):

-This is a simple version – the amazingly elaborate versions that were done in the past (I think only for royalty?) were much wider and more complex, with many ranks of nested diamond shapes forming intricate patterns, not just one column of diamonds like mine.
+This is a simple version – the amazingly elaborate versions that were done in the past (I think only for royalty?) were much wider and more complex, with many rows of nested diamond shapes forming intricate patterns, not just one row of diamonds like my example.
 Makiko Tada has made incredible replicas of some of these ancient braids.
 This braiding structure is now usually done with Kumihimo braiding.
 A specialized braiding stand called a Karakumidai is used.
 Each pair of threads is wound on two bobbins which hang separately, rather than being held together as a loop, the way they were originally braided.

 “Genji-Uchi” kute-uchi braid – first photo in post:

-An 8-loop version looks more like the braids in my photo.
+An 8-loop version will look more like the braids in my photo.

-A great color pattern for learning this braid:
+A great color pattern for learning Genji-uchi or Pseudo-genji-uchi:

 Lengthwise columns of 2 different color-groups